Mark Levine (Virginia politician): Virginia House of Delegates

 On June 9, 2015, Levine won a five-way Democratic primary to represent Virginia's 45th District in the House of Delegates.
 On November 3, 2015, facing no opposition in the general election, Levine won with 95% of the vote.

 In January 2016, Levine co-founded, with Republican senator Amanda Chase, the Virginia Transparency Caucus, a bi-partisan bi-cameral caucus of the Virginia General Assembly designed to bring transparency to state government.
 By 2017, 85 of Virginia's 140 delegates and senators had joined the caucus.

 In February 2017, Levine faced a primary challenge from the former chair of the Alexandria School Board Karen Graf, who said she had "no particular criticism of Levine."
 In that primary campaign, Levine garnered the endorsement of Virginia Governor Terry McAuliffe and 36 other state and local officials.
 Graf dropped out of the race a month after entering it, leaving Levine unopposed in the Democratic primary.

 On November 7, 2017, facing no opposition in the general election, Levine won re-election to represent Virginia's 45th District in the House of Delegates with more than 95% of the vote.
 His vote total of 31,417 was the highest of any candidate in the General Assembly in that election, as he was the only House of Delegates candidate that year to receive more than 30,000 votes.

 On November 3, 2019, facing no primary or general-election opposition, Levine won re-election to his third term.
-Levine currently sits on the Courts of Justice; Privileges and Elections; Health, Welfare and Institutions; and Public Safety Committees.
-He is the Public Safety Subcommittee Chair and the chair of the Constitutional Amendments Subcommittee.
+After the 2019 election, Levine sat on the Courts of Justice; Privileges and Elections; Health, Welfare and Institutions; and Public Safety committees.
+He was the Public Safety Subcommittee Chair and the chair of the Constitutional Amendments Subcommittee.

 On June 8, 2021, Levine lost renomination to Alexandria City Councilwoman Elizabeth Bennett-Parker 59.24%-40.76% on the same day Levine lost to Hala Ayala in the Democratic primary for lieutenant governor.